smashedtoatoms/asdf-sbcl/README.md

 manage different versions of SBCL, which will liberate you from the often outdated official packages.

-I have found [clpm](https://gitlab.common-lisp.net/clpm/clpm) to be incredibly useful (it uses quicklisp and ASDF very elegantly under the hood).
+I have found [clpm](https://common-lisp.net/project/clpm/docs/) to be incredibly useful (It gives you version pinning, git repo sources, quicklisp with pinning, hooks into ASDF elegantly, and does it all without closing over things in a way that forces a particular workflow or cruds up your standalone binaries).
 I also use [lake](https://github.com/takagi/lake) as a build tool for lisp projects.
 I am including them both by default, so you will not need to install or configure either.
 You can simply use them as normal command line utilities.
 I HIGHLY recommend reading clpm's docs to get familiar with why it's amazing, and why everyone should be using it.